(From the UAF Statute)

-- The Administration shall send to the UAF members a written notice of the convening of the Extraordinary Congress not later than fifty days before the date set for its holding.
+- The Administration shall send a written notice of the convening of the Extraordinary Congress to the members of the UAF no later than fifty days before the established date of its holding.

-- The UAF members shall notify the Administration of the date, time and place of the meeting of their supreme governing body for the election of delegates to the Extraordinary Congress not later than forty-five days before the date set for its holding.
+- Members of the UAF shall notify the Administration of the date, time and place of the meeting of their highest governing body for the election of delegates to the Extraordinary Congress no later than forty-five days before the scheduled date.